WLAN-Pi/wlanpi-common/README.md

 These are support scripts and files used by other WLAN Pi packages on the RPi4/CM4 platforms.

-Previously, some of these files were part of the FPMS package.
+Previously, some of these files were part of the `fpms` package.
+This has now changed and `wlanpi-fpms` depends on this new standalone `wlanpi-common` package.

 ## Components